Field-programmable gate array: Manufacturers

-In 2016, long-time industry rivals Xilinx (now part of AMD) and Altera (now part of Intel) were the FPGA market leaders.
+In 2016, long-time industry rivals Xilinx (now part of AMD) and Altera were the FPGA market leaders.
 At that time, they controlled nearly 90 percent of the market.

 Both Xilinx and Altera provide proprietary electronic design automation software for Windows and Linux (ISE/Vivado and Quartus) which enables engineers to design, analyze, simulate, and synthesize (compile) their designs.

 In March 2010, Tabula announced their FPGA technology that uses time-multiplexed logic and interconnect that claims potential cost savings for high-density applications.
 On March 24, 2015, Tabula officially shut down.

 On June 1, 2015, Intel announced it would acquire Altera for approximately US$16.7 billion and completed the acquisition on December 30, 2015.

 On October 27, 2020, AMD announced it would acquire Xilinx and completed the acquisition valued at about US$50 billion in February 2022.

 In February 2024 Altera became independent of Intel again.